 Now we find ourselves in the middle of The Plateau – our lizard brain is still heavily influenced by its immediate surroundings.
 It doesn’t understand anything that’s far away or abstract.
 It’s at odds with our “new” brain – the cerebral cortex.
 Anytime our new brain dreams big or contemplates taking risks – the bells go off and the “old” brain panics.

 We possess old hardware in a new machine.

 Take for example going to college: if your parents didn’t pursue higher education, what do you think the chances are that you will?
-On average 54% of students who’s parents earned only a high school diploma will pursue higher education.
-That’s a 28% decrease compared to those who’s parents earned a bachelor’s degree or higher.
+On average 54% of students whose parents earned only a high school diploma will pursue higher education.
+That’s a 28% decrease compared to those whose parents earned a bachelor’s degree or higher.

 This makes sense because our parents were the examples in our environment when we were young.
 They laid the foundation for what we would aspire to become.
 The good news is – this foundation is not set in stone – it’s moldable, and there’s no reason to not allow ourselves to re-shape it.

 When our minds go into a state of panic it is a clear indication that our instincts are being tested.
 This is a watershed moment for us: do we bow down or go against our primal instincts?
 That’ll depend on whether you want to move forward or remain idle.
 Either way – you have a choice.